Also see the git-bisect(1) manpage.

 Bisect automatically by running commands after each step.

-When bisecting is in progress, then the popup buffer features these commands instead.
+When bisecting in progress, then the transient instead features the following suffix commands.

 Mark the current commit as bad.
 Use this after you have asserted that the commit does contain the bug in question.